 Results can be broken down by age groups, geographies, and other demographics.

 Nothing provides a better customer perspective than living and breathing real-life experiences.
-Herein lies the power of mystery shopping.
+Herein lies the power of working with mystery shopping companies.

-Often forgotten, closed account surveys can provide a bank or credit union with definitive drivers as to why customers leave.
+Often a forgotten bank and credit union market research option, closed account surveys can provide financial institutions with definitive drivers as to why customers leave.

 - Is it a competitive offer?